 From any table, click on Excel in the action bar to export your RowShare table or even synchronize it with Excel.

 The available options include:

 - Excel Sync (Read and Write): Choose this option to edit your RowShare table directly in Excel and sync updates with RowShare.
 You will be allowed to see and modify rows and columns according to your RowShare permissions.

 - Export: this standard export option creates a file with the same rows and columns you are allowed to see in RowShare.
 Supported formats are: Excel (.xlsx), Excel 97-2003 (.xls) and text (.csv).

-If you would like to edit your RowShare table from Excel, choose the Excel sync option.
+To edit your RowShare table from Excel, click on Excel above the table and choose the Excel sync option.
 Simply open the downloaded Excel file to begin synchronizing with RowShare.

 You need to login to RowShare within Excel.
 It is mandatory to allow Excel to make changes to your RowShare table.
 Once connected, Excel will remember you the next time.

 You can edit data from Microsoft Excel even without an internet connection, although you will of course need to be back online to publish your changes to RowShare.
 To sync changes in RowShare and get the latest version of the table, right click on the Excel table and select Table > Synchronize with SharePoint from the menu.

 With two-way file synchronization, your RowShare table will be kept updated with any changes made in Excel, simply refresh the RowShare page to view changes made in Excel.
 If there are any conflicts, such as the same row having been edited in both RowShare and Excel, Excel will prompt the user to choose which version to keep.